mauroban/personal-finance/README.md

 ## 🔒 Privacy

 This app is designed with privacy in mind:
-- No analytics or tracking
-- No external API calls
+- **100% local** - No servers, no cloud uploads, no external APIs
+- **File sync is local-only** - Uses browser File System Access API (writes to your local file system only)
+- **No analytics or tracking** - Zero telemetry or data collection
-- All data stays on your device
+- **No network requests** - All data stays on your device
-- No user accounts required
+- **No user accounts required** - Completely anonymous usage

+**Security Verified:** All data storage uses only:
+- IndexedDB (local browser storage)
+- File System Access API (local file writes)
+- localStorage (local browser storage for settings)

+See [docs/SYNC-FIXES.md](./docs/SYNC-FIXES.md) for complete security verification details.

 ## 📄 License